-Greece: LNG terminal in Alexandroupoli expects final investment decision28.
-August 2020. / SEE Energy News
+Greece: LNG terminal in Alexandroupoli expects final investment decision, SEE Energy News

 Final investment decision on the project of floating liquefied natural gas (LNG) terminal in Alexandroupoli in northern Greece are expected in the last quarter of the year.